Skip to Content

 If you and the other parent want to create your own schedule, the best way to have the judge approve your schedule is when you consider the following:

-• Make sure the proposed schedule is applicable to future years;
+• Make sure the proposed schedule applies to future years.

 • Try to keep siblings together—unless that would not be in their best interests;